 Hydraulic disc brakes produce more stopping power than mechanical disc brakes.
 The reason is that they are more efficient.
 Hydraulic systems multiply the initial force that you put into the system when you squeeze the brake lever.
 In other words, the hydraulic brake system creates more braking force than the force you applied to the brake lever.

 The brake fluid also doesn’t compress and produces little friction while moving through the line so very little energy is lost in the system.
 The result is a very powerful brake system that takes little effort to operate.
 For more technical info, check out this guide about how hydraulics work.

 Hydraulic disc brakes require far less maintenance than mechanical.
 Once they’re set up, they just work.
-The main reason is that there is also no cable that stretches and needs to be adjusted.
+One good reason for this is that there is also no cable that stretches and needs to be adjusted.
 The only regular maintenance you’ll need to do is to replace the brake pads as they wear out.

 Another reason hydraulic disc brakes need less maintenance is because the system is completely sealed.
+In other words, it is a closed system.
 This means the brake lines can’t get contaminated with sand, dust, mud, dirt, and other debris.
-Hydraulic brake lines are pressurized and are air and water tight.
+Hydraulic brake lines are pressurized and are air and watertight.
 There is also nothing to rust or corrode.
-For this reason, are ideal for off-road riding and mountain biking.
+For this reason, hydraulics are ideal for off-road riding and mountain biking.